nhsd-exeter/dos-integration/README.md

 To find your public IP you can visit https://www.google.com/search?q=whats+my+ip

-An IP Allowlist is kept in secrets manager for each enviornment (task, dev, live etc).
-The task enviornment list is used for each task enviornment deployed.
+An IP Allowlist is kept in secrets manager for each environment (task, dev, live etc).
+The task environment list is used for each task environment deployed.
 The Secret Name for each is of the format

     uec-dos-int-XXXX-ip-addresses-allowlist

-where XXXX is the name of the enviornment in lowercase.
-For most development work you only need to add your IP to the task and dev enviornments list.
+where XXXX is the name of the environment in lowercase.
+For most development work you only need to add your IP to the task and dev environments list.

 You can also add your IP to the lists with a script.

 Prerequisites (first setup only)

     make tester-build

 To add an IP address to the IP allow lists, Ensure you're authenticated for access to AWS and run the following command.